julianmclain/iterable-data-import/CONTRIBUTING.md

 Style guide:
 - Public methods require a docstring.
 Use restructured text format.

-run black formatting `tox -e format`
+Formatting
+- Formatting with black.
+Use `tox -e format` to automatically format python files in the project.

-Running integration test
+Running the tests
+- `tox` will run the test suite and linter
-- create a .env file and supply `ITERABLE_API_KEY`.
-Must be a standard key
+- To run the integration tests create a .env file and supply `ITERABLE_API_KEY`.
+Must be a standard API key.